 - Content not providing actionable information or a valid analysis to traders is considered a serious violation and will be moderated, accompanied by stiff ban periods.

 - Keep the language real in your communications.
 Respect our traders and the inherent uncertainty of the future when discussing trading ideas or the use of scripts.
 Never infer past results will repeat in the future.

-Private Ideas or Scripts are not moderated.
-Keep in mind, however, that vendors providing private TradingView content to their customers are still subject to our business practices requirements.
-If you use private publications to publish what would otherwise be non-compliant public publications and mislead traders from your own website or in other content outside of TradingView, your TradingView account risks being banned permanently.
+Keep in mind that vendors providing private TradingView content to their customers are still subject to our business practices requirements.
+If you use private publications to publish what would otherwise be non-compliant public publications or mislead traders from your own website or in other content outside of TradingView, your TradingView account risks being permanently banned.

 If you choose to publish privately, you must also accept that those publications will be incognito in your public TradingView content.
 You are not allowed to refer or link to them from any public TradingView content.

 - Vendors may publish How-To Ideas or Videos to showcase their invite-only scripts or services.